Display Accessibility Tools

 Restrictions: Open to students in the BMB/Biotechnology major or in the BMB major or in the Lyman Briggs BMB Coordinate Major or in the Lyman Briggs-Biochemistry/Biotechnology Coordinate Major or approval of department.

-Prerequisites: BMB 461 and CEM 262.
+Prerequisites: BMB 370 and BMB 461.

 Recommended Background: BMB 462.

-Course: BMB 471 "Biochemistry Laboratory UP
+Course: BMB 471 "Biochemistry Laboratory" UP

 Description: Biochemical methods and principles used in the study of enzymes (proteins), carbohydrates, lipids and cell organelles.